 For the 29th year, DM at FSU brings it home for pediatric outreach programs

-Dance Marathon at FSU (DM@FSU) made its annual pilgrimage to the College of Medicine on Monday to celebrate the success of its 29th year raising money for pediatric care for Children’s Miracle Network Hospitals (CMNH), and to share a portion of the proceeds.
+Dance Marathon at FSU (DM@FSU) made its annual pilgrimage to the College of Medicine on Monday to celebrate the success of its 29th year raising funds and awareness for pediatric care in the region.
+Through this national Children’s Miracle Network Hospitals (CMNH) program, DM@FSU shares a portion of the proceeds from its annual event with the FSU College of Medicine and UF Health Shands Children's Hospital.

 “It’s my absolute pleasure to present this check on behalf of Dance Marathon at Florida State University to the FSU College of Medicine pediatric outreach programs,” said Darcy Sullivan, DM@FSU’s executive director, who paused dramatically before the big reveal, “for $ 571, 584.16!”

-The amount represents almost half of the $1.24 million FSU’s largest student-run philanthropy raised in the 2024 campaign.
-Funds raised in Tallahassee included proceeds from mini-dance marathons conducted by six area high schools and three middle schools, which collectively raised more than $358,000.
+The amount represents almost half of the $1.24 million FSU’s largest student-run philanthropy raised in the 2024 campaign, a result of the partnership established in 2003 between the FSU College of Medicine and UF Health Shands.
+Funds raised in Tallahassee included proceeds from community marathons conducted by six area high schools and three middle schools, which collectively raised more than $358,000.
 Locally, DM@FSU supports UF Health Shands Children’s Hospital in Gainesville and the College of Medicine’s local pediatric outreach programs.

 DM@FSU check presentation coverage on WFSU-FM